Epic Games, the creator of Fortnite, raises $1.25 billion

 Epic Games, the creators of the runaway gaming smash hit Fortnite, have raised $1.25 billion in a new round of financing.

-It’s been 20 years since Epic Games first released its Unreal game development engine in concert with its first free-to-play, first person shooter, Unreal.
+It’s been 20 years since Epic Games first released its Unreal game development engine in concert with its first person shooter, Unreal.
 Since then, the company has been releasing free-to-play games as a loss leader to show off what its powerful development toolkit can do.

 Now, with the insane success of Fortnite, the company has flipped the script.